-With Arctic ice declining even more every decade, we need to act soon or we could see an ice-free Arctic summer by 2030.
+With the region’s ice declining, we need to act now or we could see an icefree Arctic summer by 2030.

 Because the ocean absorbs 94% of the heat that comes its way, the Arctic could become a global heater if we let its ice melt.
-Ice911 wanted to develop a solution that reflects the most heat, so we decided to mimic bright ice with our material.
-That way, we can keep more ice in the Arctic during the summer and restore the Arctic ice sheet to its previous size over time.
+Our team is developing a solution that reflects the most heat, so we decided to mimic bright ice with our material.
+That way, we can keep more ice in the Arctic during the summer and restore the region’s ice sheet to its previous size over time.